What is Sthan?

 The practical takeaway is to track each commission through stages — accrued on booking, becoming payable on registration plus full receipt, then paid within your stated window — rather than treating it as due-on-booking.
 Pay too early and you'll be chasing clawbacks on cancellations; pay too late or unpredictably and you'll lose partners.
 The discipline is in the staging.

-The post-RERA documentation and tax layer
+What is the post-RERA documentation and tax layer?

 RERA and the tax code added a compliance layer that sits on top of all of the above, and it's not optional.